nishiki-tech/nishiki-frontend/docs/DIRECTORY_STRUCTURE.md

 # Project Directory Structure

 Welcome to our project!
 This document outlines our project's directory structure, adhering to a "Feature-Driven Folder Structure" approach.
-For more insights, refer to [this detailed article](https://dev.to/profydev/screaming-architecture-evolution-of-a-react-folder-structure-4g25#indexjs-as-public-api).
+The structure is inspired by insights from both an [English article](https://dev.to/profydev/screaming-architecture-evolution-of-a-react-folder-structure-4g25#indexjs-as-public-api) and a [Japanese article](https://zenn.dev/necscat/articles/d5d9b7a3f859d7).

 ## Directory Structure Overview